shakfu/py-js/README.md

 Although the three options deliver somewhat different products (see below for details), with options (1) and (2) the external 'bundle' contains an embedded python3 interpreter with a zipped standard library in the `Resources` folder and also has a `site-packages` directory for your own code.

-With option (3), the externals are linked to, and have been compiled against, a relocatable python installation in the `support` folder.
+With option (3), the externals are linked to, and have been compiled against, a relocatable python3 installation in the `support` folder.

 Depending on your choice above, the python interpreter in each external is either statically compiled or dynamically linked, and in all three cases we have a self-contained and relocatable structure (external or package) without any non-system dependencies.
 This makes it appropriate for use in Max Packages and Standalones.

-Ther are other [build variations](#build-variations) which are discussed in more detail below.
-You can alway see which ones are available via typing `make help` in the `py-js` project folder:
+There are other [build variations](#build-variations) which are discussed in more detail below.
+You can always see which ones are available via typing `make help` in the `py-js` project folder:

 ```bash
 $ make help